 Varsity Scouts belong to a team, which is divided into several squads.

 Venturers belong to a crew, and Sea Scouts belong to a ship.

-Unit identification (pack, troop, etc) is more confusing in the US than in most countries.
-Outside the US, units usually are part of a Scouting "group".
+Unit identification (pack, troop, etc) is more confusing in the US than in many countries.
+Outside the US, units often are part of a Scouting "group".
 Each group would include one or more program "sections" such as a pack, a troop, and a crew.
 The group would have a number associated with its town or area (such as the 2nd Brixton Scout Group), and often all group members wear a common neckerchief.
 In the US, which doesn't use the "group" concept, each pack, troop, etc, is separately numbered, and there is no link to the unit's location.
 For example, in our town, there is a Pack 97 and a Troop 97, which are unrelated and meet at separate locations.
 And, since unit numbers are repeated in each of the 300+ local Scout Councils, there could be 300 (or more) Troop 97's in the US.
 Actually, due to the many Scout Council mergers over the past 25 years (there used to be over 500 Councils), some Councils (like ours) could have two Troop 97's.